 Attorney Jonathan Decatorsmith, a full-time clinical professor and instructor at the law school since 2000, supervises the Tax Clinic.
 In addition, he teaches courses on federal tax practice and procedure, international business transactions, estates and trusts, tax fraud, and other topics.
-Prior to joining the Law Offices of Chicago-Kent, Decatorsmith was a senior trial attorney and internal instructor with the Internal Revenue Service for 11 years.
+Prior to joining the C-K Law Group, Decatorsmith was a senior trial attorney and internal instructor with the Internal Revenue Service for 11 years.
 He has tried more than 35 cases before the United States Tax Court, and previously served as an adjunct professor at DePaul University and the University of Minnesota.

 What We Believe

 The Tax Clinic believes that successfully serving a client means more than zealously advancing a position in a pending dispute with the Internal Revenue Service; it involves educating the client with respect to his or her obligations under our voluntary compliance system, and making the client aware of the Service's resources available to assist him or her in meeting those obligations in the future.
 Our approach is holistic and preventative.
 We believe in not only addressing a client's current tax problem, but ensuring that there will not be a similar recurrence.